awsdocs/amazon-connect-admin-guide/doc_source/queues-callerid.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/set-callerID-callerName.png)

-**If your DID phone number is in the US/CANADA**: The name you use should be the same one that’s registered in the CNAM \(Caller Name\) database provided by Amazon Connect; this is a nationwide resource available in the US/CANADA to provide the name of the calling party on incoming calls if recipients subscribe to CNAM services from their telecom carrier\.
+**If your DID phone number is in the US:** The name you use should be the same one that's registered in the CNAM \(Caller Name\) database provided by Amazon Connect; this is a nationwide resource available in the US to provide the name of the calling party on incoming calls if recipients subscribe to CNAM services from their telecom carrier\.

-Open an AWS Support ticket to register your US/CANADA\-based phone number with your company name in the CNAM database of the Amazon Connect carrier\.
-We'll handle the registration process for you\.
+Open an AWS Support ticket to register your US based phone number with your company name in the CNAM database of the Amazon Connect carrier\.
+We'll handle the registration process for you\. **It may take up to 30 days for the caller ID names to propagate through the database\.**

+If you are using CNAM phoning into Canada, the end network may support Caller ID lookups, but this functionality is not guaranteed, as not all receiving networks support this feature\.
+We are currently unable to provide support for lookups in other locales\.

+**Important**
+CNAM is not supported for custom caller IDs, third\-party numbers, or with the use of whisper flow transfers\.

 **Tip**
 If you want each agent to have their own caller ID name while dialing out \(such as *Example Corp Billing Dept*\), create a queue for each agent/caller ID name\.